sorbet/sorbet.run/docs/talks/RubyConf2018/index.md

 ---
 ## Assumptions: gems exist
- - We support a way to add external signatures for gems, similar to one used by Typescript
+ - We support a way to add external signatures for gems, similar to that used by Typescript
  - A scalable way to collaborate and type the ecosystem

 Notes: